Plumeria: In culture

 In Mesoamerica, plumerias have carried complex symbolic significance for over two millennia, with striking examples from the Maya and Aztec periods into the present.
 Among the Maya, plumerias have been associated with deities representing life and fertility, and the flowers also became strongly connected with female sexuality.
 Nahuatl-speaking people during the height of the Aztec Empire used plumerias to signify elite status, and planted plumeria trees in the gardens of nobles.

-These are now common naturalized plants in South and Southeast Asia.
-In local folk beliefs, they provide shelter to ghosts and demons.
-They are also associated with temples in both Hindu, Jain, and Buddhist cultures.
+In the Philippines, where plumerias were introduced early in the 1560s from Mexico, plumerias are associated with graveyards, since the strong smell of the flowers were used to mask the "smell of death".
+This association spread into neighboring regions in Ternate and into Malaysia and Indonesia.
+In these two countries, plumerias are still often associated with ghosts and cemeteries.
+Yangsze Choo in her novel The Night Tiger for example described it as is "the graveyard flower of the Malays".
+Plumerias often are planted on burial grounds in all three nations.
+They are also common ornamental plants in houses, parks, parking lots, and other open-air establishments in the Philippines.
+Balinese Hindus use the flowers in their temple offerings.
+The plumeria's fragrance is also associated with the Kuntilanak, an evil vampiric spirit of a dead mother in Malaysian-Indonesian folklores.

-In several Pacific islands, such as Tahiti, Fiji, Samoa, Hawaii, New Zealand, Tonga, and the Cook Islands, Plumeria species are used for making leis.
+In several Pacific islands, where plumerias were introduced in the late 19th century, such as Tahiti, Fiji, Samoa, Hawaii, New Zealand, Tonga, and the Cook Islands, Plumeria species are used for making leis.
 In Hawaii, the flower is called melia.
 In modern Polynesian culture, the flower can be worn by women to indicate their relationship status—over the right ear if seeking a relationship, and over the left if taken.